sdgilley/content-maintenance/docs/code-snippets.md

 ## Daily tasks

+### Check PRs

+1. Check for PRs that need review:

+    ```
+    python find-prs.py
+    ```

+1. Review the output in pr-review-report-DATE.md.
+Set to Preview to make it easier to read.
+1. For each PR, use the python command shown in the Report column.
+1. Approve if no issues reported.
+1. If issues are present, see [Fix the Problem](fix-the-problem.md).

+### Check messages

 1. Check for message at the [AI Platform Docs teams channel](https://teams.microsoft.com/l/channel/19%3AHhf4F_YfPn3kYGdmWvePNwlbF5-RR8wciQEUwwrcggw1%40thread.tacv2/General?groupId=fdaf4412-8993-4ea6-a7d4-aeaded7fc854&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47).

-1. Check for [PRs that need approval](https://github.com/pulls?q=is%3Apr+is%3Aopen+user-review-requested%3A%40me ).
-(Wait until all build checks have passed before you review.
-Or if someone pings you on the teams channel.
-Ignore old ones as they most likely have been abandoned.)

-1. (Requires the GH_ACCESS_TOKEN secret) For each PR number that you need to review, in the terminal, run:
+1. If you're asked to review a PR, in the terminal, run:

     * for azureml-examples repo:

         ```bash